 Secondly, we recommend starting the walk from the Glenduan side of the walkway, as this will have you walking into Cable Bay with remarkable views to finish.
 Parking from the Glenduan side is restricted to further below the track, keep your eyes peeled for the parking signs as you approach.
 However, just quietly, the day we walked the track we parked up the hill by the beginning of the track.

 The journey takes you through farmland, a pine forest and native bush.
 The combination of scenes make for a stunning walk.
 The views over Peppin Island and the blue waters of Cable Bay are beautiful.
-And at the end of the day the golden sun lights up the hillside.
+And at the end of the day it is topped off as the golden sun lights up the hillside.